 - 1/4 teaspoon pepper

 Set out the butter, cream cheese and sour cream to soften.
-Peel potatoes and quarter lengthwise; cut crosswise 1/2 inch thick and put into a pot of enough cold water to cover them by 1 inch.
+Peel potatoes and quarter lengthwise; cut crosswise 1 inch thick and put into a pot of enough cold water to cover them by 1 inch.
 Add 1 tablespoon salt.
-Bring to a boil, reduce heat, and cook until potatoes are just tender (not falling apart too much), about 20 minutes.
+Bring to a boil, reduce heat, and cook until potatoes are just tender (not mushy), about 20 minutes.
 Pour potatoes and water through a colander, then return potatoes to the pot.
 Stir over medium-high heat about 30 seconds until dry.
 Remove from heat.